 It’s always held a lot of mystery for me and somewhere I’ve wanted to operate for the mere fact that very few people have or will get to experience it.
 But at the same time conducting hostile environment close protection in a country with no friendly infrastructure or support assets is wildly different to operating in Iraq or Afghanistan where there is a huge international presence.

-So, no weapons, ultra high risk and very limited knowledge of the ground and operating environment.
+So, no weapons, ultra-high risk and very limited knowledge of the ground and operating environment.
 We were certainly going to need some support.
 The company employing us had an office in Addis Ababa, Ethiopia, where we would forward base from.
 Their security manager had been monitoring the situation in Somalia since the idea was first discussed and I used the analysts from the company I was working for to provide a detailed country brief.
 In addition, and even more essential, was speaking to some people who’d actually operated there, and thankfully some basic mapping was established.
-A fixer on the ground would be critical but due to the situation we wouldn’t be able to notify them until the day before we deployed on task to retain the level of confidentiality needed.
-Not having weapons in a country where even the children are carrying AK47’s was a concern.
-However everyone has their price, especially in a country like Somalia, so it was decided that we would buy some armed police to escort us when we got there, hopefully arranged through the fixer prior to our arrival.
+A fixer on the ground would be critical but due to the situation, we wouldn’t be able to notify them until the day before we deployed on task to retain the level of confidentiality needed.
+Not having weapons when operating in Somalia, where even the children are carrying AK47’s was a concern.
+However everyone has their price, especially in a country like this, so it was decided that we would buy some armed police to escort us when we got there, hopefully, arranged through the fixer prior to our arrival.

 The team met at the airport and a full outline of the task was given.
 The brief they had received so far was just enough so they could make an informed decision on whether the risk warranted the pay they would receive (£350 per day, plus £30 daily allowance), but not too much that it would compromise the confidentially of the operation should they decide not to deploy.

-On arrival in Hargeisa it was actually not so bad, there were a few aircraft on the ground, one delivering aid, and we were met by our fixer who took us to “VIP” passport control (a small un-airconditioned room with a partitioned toilet).
-Due to the high risk environment the plane wouldn’t stay so that was it, we were on our own until the pick up two days later.
-The Police Chief himself had graced us with his presence and paraded his men, a rag tag bunch of young to pensioner aged men with mixed uniforms and the worst kept weaponry I’d ever seen, although the presence of the PKM was appreciated.
+On arrival in Hargeisa, it was actually not so bad, there were a few aircraft on the ground, one delivering aid, and we were met by our fixer who took us to “VIP” passport control (a small un-airconditioned room with a partitioned toilet).
+Due to the high-risk environment, the plane wouldn’t stay so that was it, we were on our own until the pick up two days later.
+The Police Chief himself had graced us with his presence and paraded his men, a ragtag bunch of young to pensioner aged men with mixed uniforms and the worst kept weaponry I’d ever seen, although the presence of the PKM was appreciated.
 Each officer received a facilitation payment of $20, a little sweetener in order to hold their attention for the duration of the visit.
-We had a principal vehicle and a personal escort section vehicle complete with local drivers, essential for navigation.
+We had a principal vehicle and a personal escort section vehicle complete with local drivers, essential for navigation when driving in a hostile environment.
 I’m not one for teaching new drivers how you expect them to drive, I think it causes more risk in the short term as you are trying to get them to immediately change habits of a lifetime, as long as they locked the doors that is all that was asked of them.
-In addition we would have a four vehicle police escort, well that was the theory anyway.
-The actions on part of the orders in Addis Ababa had been very straight forward, if there was a need to extract, weapons would be taken from the police and vehicles including the local drivers would be used to bug out to Ethiopia in the west or Djibouti in the north.
-Going firm in an unsecured location was not an option as support being more than twenty four hours away as a minimum meant we’d have next to no chance of holding out so had to stay mobile.
+In addition, we would have a four-vehicle police escort, well that was the theory anyway.
+The actions on part of the orders in Addis Ababa had been very straightforward, if there was a need to extract, weapons would be taken from the police and vehicles including the local drivers would be used to bug out to Ethiopia in the west or Djibouti in the north.
+Going firm in an unsecured location was not an option as support being more than twenty-four hours away as a minimum meant we’d have next to no chance of holding out so had to stay mobile.

 First stop was the hotel located near the airport, this gave us time to shake out, take in the environment and do a full comms check as we’d only tested radios at the airport.
 The hotel was frequented by the few western types who visited and was ok from a security perspective, a decent perimeter of sorts and a large number of armed static guards.
 It was here that we realised our four vehicle police convoy would come and go as it pleased, sometimes we’d be escorted by all four and sometimes just one that we put down to Somali logic!
 The hotel was raised high above the city which sat in a dust bowl beneath it.
 There was a huge communications mast next to it which would mean wherever we were in the city we’d have a point of navigation to work our way back towards if necessary.

-Eventually we made our way into the city along the dusty roads, marking emergency rendezvous (ERV) points along the route using prominent features, dry river bed, narrow bridge for example.
-The population live in serious poverty, most families survive on around a dollar a day.
-The poorest, and majority, of houses are made up of sticks with carrier bags woven together as a makeshift barrier to the elements, a mid tier house would be of mud construction and the few from a more affluent background might use bricks.
+Eventually, we made our way into the city along the dusty roads, marking emergency rendezvous (ERV) points along the route using prominent features, ‘dry river bed, narrow bridge’ for example.
+The population lives in serious poverty, most families survive on around a dollar a day.
+The poorest, and majority, of houses are made up of sticks with carrier bags woven together as a makeshift barrier to the elements, a mid-tier house would be of mud construction and the few from a more affluent background might use bricks.

-We arrived at our first destination by mid morning, a government building within a well constructed compound, a large contingent of guards providing security with a police post outside for support.
+We arrived at our first destination by mid-morning, a government building within a well-constructed compound, a large contingent of guards providing security with a police post outside for support.
 The area was a hive of activity and search procedures seemed quite robust on the face of it but it didn’t take long to start picking holes in their security procedures.
 Although the building was well constructed the head of security was keen to show us the mortar shrapnel marks that peppered the outside of the building and there were numerous craters from various sized calibre rockets.
 The compound had certainly seen some action.
 Although the guards seemed ok, not being one to ever rely on someone else to provide security the team assumed positions like the layers of an onion.
-The bodyguard (BG) inside with the principal of course, one on the entry point to the building, one on the perimeter with the main guards (although not insight of those outside of the compound as to not draw unwanted attention) and then me as the TL floating between the positions.
-Team members would rotate periodically to get away from the searing sun into the BG position where there was air conditioning and refreshments.
-In addition as the TL I’d be taking comprehensive notes and photos to put together a briefing document on return to the UK that could be used prior to other tasks to that location.
+The bodyguard (BG) inside with the principal, of course, one on the entry point to the building, one on the perimeter with the main guards (although not in sight of those outside of the compound as to not draw unwanted attention) and then me as the TL floating between the positions.
+Team members would rotate periodically to get away from the searing sun into the BG position where there were air conditioning and refreshments.
+In addition to the TL, I’d be taking comprehensive notes and photos to put together a briefing document on return to the UK that could be used prior to other tasks to that location.

-For the next two days we followed a similar routine before heading to the airport for our pickup.
-By this time the police had miraculously all turned out again, we had our full four vehicle convoy as promised, last seen in full strength when we first left the airport two days ago.
-Of course they weren’t there to wave us off but wanted their gratuity payment of another $20 for a job well done.
-Each officer had been given a whole months family wage in the space of two days which was important so that the next time we arrived they would give us their ‘undivided attention’ and although not perfect by western standards at least it gave us additional security, ease of access into meeting locations and some weapons should they be needed.
+For the next two days, we followed a similar routine before heading to the airport for our pickup.
+By this time the police had miraculously all turned out again, we had our full four-vehicle convoy as promised, last seen at full strength when we first left the airport two days ago.
+Of course, they weren’t there to wave us off but wanted their gratuity payment of another $20 for a job well done.
+Each officer had been given a whole months family wage in the space of two days which was important so that the next time we arrived they would give us their ‘undivided attention’ and although not perfect by western standards at least it gave us additional security, ease of access to meeting locations and some weapons should they be needed.